 The eight credit project, which may take many forms, draws on and extends knowledge, skills of analysis, and creative achievement developed through previous academic work.
 With the approval of the department, majors may complete eight semester hours of the St. Mary’s Project in any discipline or cross-disciplinary study area.
 The project is supervised by a faculty mentor, appointed by the department chair.

 The College has established certain guidelines for the SMP:

 - It must demonstrate methodological competence (by identifying an area to be explored and proposing a method of inquiry appropriate for the topic);

 - It must draw on and extend knowledge, skills of analysis, and creative achievement developed through previous academic work.
 It must include a reflection on the social context, the body of literature, or the conceptual framework to which the project is a contribution;

 - It must be shared with the larger community through some form of public presentation.

 Students usually work on their SMP throughout their senior year; in certain circumstances, however, you may choose to begin your project in your junior year, and finish it a term before you graduate.
 By the middle of your junior year, you should have given serious thought to whether or not you want to do an SMP.
 Talk to students a year or two ahead of yourself, both in Psychology and in other disciplines, about their projects-or decisions not to pursue one.
 Talk to faculty you may be interested in working with.
-Look at the list of Recent Projects, our SMP Showcase, and browse through the numerous topics and abstracts listed in our index of past projects (see box to the right).
+Look at our SMP Showcase and browse through the numerous topics and abstracts listed in our index of past projects.
 Attend SMP Presentation Days when they are held.
 Think about possible topics-what you might wish to spend this much time studying, and about whether the SMP is the right choice for you.